BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 • When planning your trip, keep in mind wind direction and force

-• Sail against the waves calm and straight; do not slant at high speed
+• Drive against the waves calm and straight; do not slant at high speed

 Unsure if conditions are too rough?
 Ask us before you leave - we know the water well and advise you honestly.